Today, we’re going to show you the top 10 WordPress alternatives to ensure you have the best tools to build your dream site.

 WordPress and Ghost are both Content Management Systems, and many people find themselves having to choose between the two platforms.
 They both do similar things, but they are also quite different in a lot of ways.

-One of the biggest differences between them is that Ghost is programd using the Node.js language, whereas PHP was used to create WordPress.
+One of the biggest differences between them is that Ghost is programmed using the Node.js language, whereas PHP was used to create WordPress.
 Node.js is a more modern coding scheme and is generally considered to have faster performance.
 If you’re going to be building a website, then the extra speed that Ghost offers can be very beneficial.

 However, one of WordPress’s biggest advantages is its ease of use.
 WordPress is an extremely accessible entry point into website creation, and most people find the platform simple and intuitive to use.
 On the other hand, Ghost requires its users to have some knowledge of coding, or at least be willing to put some time into learning how to use “markdown technology” to build a site.